sausheong/invadersapp/README.md

 Then I stumbled on this little Go library called [webview](https://github.com/zserge/webview).
 Webview is tiny and simple library that wraps around webview (MacOS), MSHTML (Windows) and gtk-webkit2 (Linux).
 Its documentation for the Go part is just a page or so!

-# Serve the frames

 Let's take stock at what we need to do:

 1. Build a web app that will serve out the frames
-2. Create the webview that will show the web app
+2. Show the web app on the webview
+3. Make changes to the game logic to make it work

+That's all!
+Let's go.

-## Build the web app
+# Build the web app

 We start off with spinning out a separate goroutine to run the web app, then displaying a static HTML page from the webview.